 - Toasted oats cereal

 - Peas and thin cucumber slices

 While you may be tempted to try a teething tablet or gel to ease your little one’s pain, we (along with other reputable agencies like the American Academy of Pediatrics and the Food and Drug Administration) do not recommend them.
-Teething gels like Orajel (or other homeopathic teething tablets) are made with benzocaine and other ingredients that are not safe for babies and can have life-threatening side effects.
+Teething gels like Orajel (or other homeopathic teething tablets) could be made with benzocaine and other ingredients that are not safe for babies and can have life-threatening side effects.
 We also do not recommend freezing teething rings because they can be sharp and can cut your baby’s gums.

 Instead of using teething tablets, gels or frozen teething rings, try:

 - Giving your baby cool or refrigerated teething rings to chew on

 - Wetting the corner of a wash cloth, and freezing it, for baby to chew on